Denis101/thousandeyes-techtest/README.md

 # Todo

-* Search query working for the messages endpoint
 * Harden database access with a service user
 * Add HTTP Basic auth to all the endpoints
 * Write a pretty client